alexey-petrusevich/CS_4550_Final_Project/WrittenReport.md

 updated automatically when a song is skipped or a song ends and a new song begins.

+At any point the "DJ", or host, can play, pause, or skip the currently playing song utilizing buttons on their view of the party.
+When a song is skipped, the next song in the queue is to be played.
+The queue is determined by the votes from the other, non-host, attendees of the party, with the song most-voted being first in the queue.

 In addition to storing users, we are storing event history.
 Attendees of a party session will be able to look back on their past events and see what songs were played, in what order they were played, and how